Are The Effects Of CBD Cumulative?

-Crucially, all of these claims assume that the answer to the question, “are the effects of CBD cumulative?” is a resounding “yes.”
+Crucially, all of these claims assume that the answer to the question, “are the effects of CBD cumulative?” or “is cbd cumulative?” is a resounding “yes.”
 They also assume that CBD lingers for hours in the body: if not, then the microdose you took in the morning will have dissipated during the course of the day, making it impossible to calculate your ideal CBD dosage.

 But does science support these claims?